Piña hits 2 HRs, drives in 5 runs as Brewers sweep Pirates - WHIZ News

 Milwaukee starter Freddy Peralta (8-3) allowed only two hits and three baserunners.
 He struck out five and needed just 68 pitches to get through six innings.

-In the fifth, Wily Adames beat out an infield single and scored on a Rowdy Tellez double that chased Pittsburgh starter Chad Kuhl (3-6).
+In the fifth, Willy Adames beat out an infield single and scored on a Rowdy Tellez double that chased Pittsburgh starter Chad Kuhl (3-6).

 Tyrone Taylor followed with an RBI double, Lorenzo Cain walked and Piña hit a drive to the second row of seats in the bleachers in left.